DKXLY/Fabridash-resurrected/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S88307C)

+## Config & gamerule
+To have a higher boost for the dash you can use the `dashMultiplier` gamerule.
+This value will be *multiplied* by the default value of the items.

+There is also a config file, where you can disable the items entirely and only use this as an API

+## For developers
+Once you've got the mod implemented into you project (See setup), you will simply need to call `Fabridash.dash(Entity entity, float power, boolean reversed)`
+The `entity` is the one that will perform the dash, the `power` is how far it will go and the `reversed` on **true** will make the entity go **backwards** instead of forward.
+And that's it.

 ## Coming soon-ish
 I will probably expand the ways in which you will be able to dash, going from a key press to maybe a "passive" ability, or a command.
 All of which will be togglable.
 This mod was born to create an API for future projects in need of a dash ability.
 Like my other (kind of "main") project [LightWithin](https://modrinth.com/mods/LightWithin)! (actually it was born because of that project like a few of my other libs)